Home / OLSAS Application Guide / OLSAS – University of Ottawa

 If you are a first-time test taker, you should complete the LSAT writing prompt as soon as possible.

-If you have a valid LSAT writing sample on file and you will be retaking the LSAT, you do not need to complete the LSAT writing prompt again (although you may choose to do so).
+If you have a valid LSAT writing sample on file and you retake the LSAT, you do not need to complete the LSAT writing prompt again (although you may choose to do so).

 Reference Letters

 Applicants must provide at least 2 letters of reference.
-At least 1 of the 2 reference letters must be from an academic referee.
-An academic referee is someone who has taught and evaluated you in an educational context at a postsecondary institution (e.g., a professor, a teaching assistant, a research supervisor).
+At least 1 of the reference letters must be from an academic referee; however, both may be from an academic referee if you wish.
+An academic referee is someone who has taught and evaluated you in a postsecondary institution (e.g., a professor, a teaching assistant, a research supervisor).
 Ideally, an academic referee should indicate your performance relative to the rest of the class.

 High school or elementary school teachers or principals are not considered academic referees.
 Coaches or tutors are not academic referees.
 Contact us if you are uncertain whether a referee meets our definition of an academic referee.